 You have extensive experience in the area—what do you consider to be the key unanswered questions?

-Despite tremendous progress in recent years, we continue to lack full understanding of the mechanisms underlying the development of many forms of cardiac arrhythmia.
+Despite tremendous progress in recent years, we continue to lack a full understanding of the mechanisms underlying the development of many forms of cardiac arrhythmia.
 It is unfortunate that the National Institutes of Health (NIH) funding needed to delve more deeply into this and many other medical problems is so woefully inadequate.

 You have performed a lot of research on sudden cardiac death—what have been your key findings?

-My contributions, and that of my tremendously talented team members, to the scientific literature include >550 original papers and reviews, and seven books.
+My contributions, and that of my tremendously talented team members, to the scientific literature, include >550 original papers and reviews, and seven books.
 A major achievement includes the discovery and characterisation of reflected re-entry, phase II re-entry, and late phase III early afterdepoliarisations (EADs) as mechanisms of extrasystolic activity capable of precipitating life-threatening ventricular tachycardia and fibrillation.
 We have also performed pioneering work demonstrating electrical heterogeneity within ventricular myocardium, particularly transmural dispersion of repolarisation and discovery of a unique population of cells, that we named M cells, opening new doors to our understanding of electrophysiology and pharmacology of the heart and arrhythmogenic mechanisms.
 Other findings include delineation of the cellular and ionic basis for the long QT, Brugada, and short QT syndromes, as well as catecholaminergic ventricular tachycardia (VT), and design of novel approaches to therapy of these syndromes.
-We have worked on the cellular and ionic basis for the J wave and T wave of the ECG, uncovered the genetic basis for Brugada, short QT, long QT, and early repolarisation syndromes, and designed novel therapeutic modalities.
+We have worked on the cellular and ionic basis for the J wave and T wave of the ECG uncovered the genetic basis for Brugada, short QT, long QT, and early repolarisation syndromes, and designed novel therapeutic modalities.
 Additionally, we discovered a novel therapy for atrial fibrillation using atrial-selective sodium channel blockers, and novel therapeutic approaches for the Brugada and early repolarisation syndromes.

 Which of these has had the biggest impact on daily practice?

 Our team has a long history of involvement and interest in the Brugada and early Repolarisation syndromes.
-The product of this work has contributed to daily practice of medicine.
+The product of this work has contributed to the daily practice of medicine.
 We suggested the use of quinidine to prevent sudden death associated with these syndromes in 1999, which is today used all over the world.
 A few years later, we suggested the use of quinidine for short QT syndrome, which is widely used as well.
 We were among the first to coin the term J wave syndromes to encompass both of these sudden death syndromes.
 In 2004, we convened a consensus conference in upstate New York, from which emanated the second expert consensus conference report dealing with Brugada syndrome (Antzelevitch et al. Circulation and Heart Rhythm, 2005) as well as the first book dedicated to Brugada syndrome.
 In 2015, Gan-Xin Yan and I convened another consensus conference in Shanghai, China, from which emanated the first expert consensus statement dealing with the J wave syndromes (Antzelevitch et al, Heart Rhythm, Europace-EP, and Journal of Arrhythmia, 2016), and the first book dedicated to the J wave syndromes.

 What are your current research interests?